IDPetrov93/Second-Mind/INFORMATION_PIPELINE.md

 ---

-# Design Principles
+# Core Principles

-The pipeline is deterministic.

-Every transformation should be explainable.

-Every output should be traceable.

-Every knowledge object should reference its originating claims.
+Documents are immutable.

+Statements preserve original wording.

+Claims are the primary processing unit.

+Evidence is linked to claims.

+Knowledge is revisable.

-The human remains responsible for all decisions.
+Humans remain responsible for decisions.